Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-57-cat-and-mouse-pt1-hunter-and-hunted.md

 Thus staffed, every facet of the ship’s performance could be appropriately fine-tuned.

 The differences were subtle.
 Minor redistributions of power to the different weapons based on predictions of what kinds of attack were most likely.
-Similar adjustments to the shield geometry, a rebalancing of the main thrusters versus the auxiliary thrusters….
+Similar adjustments to the shield geometry, a rebalancing of the main thrusters versus the auxiliary thrusters....

 *Anticipation* was the talent that set Hunters apart from their machines.
 The computers could react infinitely faster, but they could only *react,* never *proact.*